aasaam/palantir/benches/README.md

 For benchmark, you are going to need to install [wrk](<https://github.com/wg/wrk/wiki/Installing-Wrk-on-Linux>).

-Finally, you are needed to pull the [palantir](<https://github.com/AASAAM/palantir>) repository and use [config.toml](../config.toml) as it is provided to proxy the nginx upstream echo sever.
+Finally, you are needed to clone the [palantir](<https://github.com/AASAAM/palantir>) repository and use [config.toml](../config.toml) as it is provided to proxy the nginx upstream echo server.

 ### Results